-The information below comes from the Classroom Section of the Implementation Manual from MDE and forms developed by Oakland Schools.
+The following information below comes from the Classroom Section of the Implementation Manual from MDE and forms developed by Oakland Schools.
 To see the full verbiage from the Implementation Manual, click here.

 Sub-recipients may send copies of transcripts and